arrys/rsio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

    .. code-block:: bash

-        python -m rpio package --create -n "newPackage" --verbose
+        python -m rsio package --create -n "newPackage" --verbose

-   Alternatively, creating the package can also be done using the `rpio` command-line tool.
+   Alternatively, creating the package can also be done using the `rsio` command-line tool.

    .. code-block:: bash

-        rpio-cli package --create -n "newPackage" --verbose
+        rsio-cli package --create -n "newPackage" --verbose

 Here's what each argument in the command does: